 President & CEO, JPMorgan Chase Institute

 Diana served in the White House as Deputy Director of the National Economic Council and Deputy Assistant to the President on Economic Policy for 2009-2010.
 During her tenure, she led interagency processes and stakeholder management on a broad portfolio of economic and legislative initiatives.
-Diana coordinated policy development and stakeholder engagement for innovation and competition strategies broadly, and led financial policy initiatives including the passage of the historic Dodd-Frank Act and served as a member of the President’s Auto Recovery Task Force.
+Diana coordinated policy development and stakeholder engagement for innovation and competition strategies broadly, and led financial policy initiatives including the passage of the Dodd-Frank Act and served as a member of the President’s Auto Recovery Task Force.

 Diana currently serves on the Board of Directors for eBay, The Urban Institute, and Washington International School.
 In addition, she is a Trustee Emeritus of Wesleyan University, a Trustee of the Trilateral Commission, and served as a Co-Chair of the World Economic Forum’s Council on Economic Progress.
 Diana is a member of the Council on Foreign Relations, Economic Club of New York, Bretton Woods Committee, and Aspen Strategy Group.
 Diana holds a M.B.A. from Harvard Business School, and has a B.A. from Wesleyan University from where she was awarded a Distinguished Alumna award.